5-Minute Nuoc Cham (Vietnamese Dipping Sauce)

 If there is 1 thing that I use on a day-to-day basis when making Vietnamese dishes is fish sauce.
 Fish sauce is a smelly but tasty seasoning that Vietnamese people use in everything.
 (As a side note, it seems like most Vietnamese ingredients have a common theme: smelly but tasty lol) I remember watching a TV show once with Gordon Ramsey, and he said to a chef, “I’m surprised you’re putting fish sauce in that ground pork.”
 And the chef said, “If you don’t put fish sauce, then it’s not Vietnamese.” lol One of the most common uses of fish sauce is in Nuoc Cham (pronounced like nook-mam) or better known as Vietnamese dipping sauce.

-Nuoc cham is a sauce that is used for dipping and as a vinaigrette in vermicelli bowls or salads.
+Of all the authentic Vietnamese dips and sauces out there, nuoc cham is probably the most common.
+It is a sauce that is used for dipping in dishes like cha gio and as a vinaigrette in vermicelli bowls or salads like bun thit nuong.
 The recipe does not change whether you’re using it for one or the other.
 As a kid, I would use it for flavoring a lot of different things.
-Sometimes my mom would just cut up fresh vegetables for me and I would dip them in ngoc cham for some extra flavor.
-It was one way she tried to get me to eat veggies. lol Because of it’s varied uses, we would always have a jar of this stuff in our fridge.
+Sometimes my mom would just cut up fresh vegetables for me and I would dip them in nuoc cham for some extra flavor.
+It was one way she tried to get me to eat veggies.
+Because of its varied uses, we would always have a jar of this stuff in our fridge.

 Did you make this Vietnamese Dipping Sauce?